taylorbf/distributed-music-workshop/README.md

 - **To run a command**: type it in the command line prompt and press enter
 - **Listing files:**  At any moment in your terminal you are located withing a folder on your filesystem.
 To list the contents of the current folder, run the command `ls`
-- **Changing directories:** To navigate to a subfolder within your current folder, run the command `cd foldername`.
+- **Changing directory:** To navigate to a subfolder within your current folder, run the command `cd foldername`.
 For example, if the folder's name is my-files, run `cd my-files`
-- **Changing directories to parent:** To navigate to the parent folder of your current folder, run the command `cd ..`
+- **Changing directory (to parent):** To navigate to the parent folder of your current folder, run the command `cd ..`